-Here I have adapted my mother’s simple recipe for lentil soup, a winter staple in our house for as long as I can remember.
-My mother added mustard to all the pulses believing that it helped tame the occasional digestive issues.
+I have adapted for mung beans my mother’s simple recipe for lentil soup, a winter staple in our house for as long as I can remember.
+She added mustard to all the pulses believing that it helped tame the occasional digestive issues.

-Somehow inspired by the bean’s origin I add turmeric and my mung beans become a richer and more flavorful soup than the original lentils!
+Somehow inspired by the bean’s origin I add turmeric and my mung beans became a richer and more flavorful soup than the original lentils, I feel!
+This is a very filling Vegan dish.

 Serves 6 to 8